You already know that ILP is a pretty rad non-profit organization, right? (Well now, you do) … but who is who when it comes to the people behind ILP?

 Here's a picture of Steve, during one of the mid-semester visits in China

 When you apply to the ILP program, you are put in contact with your own peer-aged ILP representative, who works in our Utah office and has previous experience volunteering with ILP.
-Your ILP rep helps answer questions about what living abroad is like, helps you through the process of applying, being accepted, and receiving your official volunteer assignment, and generally provides support for our volunteers (and their parents) throughout the whole ILP process.
+Your ILP rep helps answer questions about what living abroad is like, how ILP is keeping you safe, helps you through the process of applying, being accepted, and receiving your official volunteer assignment, and generally provides support for our volunteers (and their parents) throughout the whole ILP process.

 If you'd like to get in touch but aren't sure how to contact your ILP rep, just reach out to the general ILP email or phone and we can direct you … or click right here.